koros33/koros33.github.io/docs/productguides/notion.md

 ## What to Know Before You Start

-THis guide is for beginners.
+This guide is for beginners.

 Notion is a tool for writing, planning, and organizing.